padreati/rapaio/src/rapaio/classifier/tree/C45Classifier.md

 - handles numeric values
 - handles missing values
 - has a pruning procedure
+- maxDepth maximum height of a tree as early stop criterion

 There are also some features described in his paper which could be implemented: